Info for

 • Bachelor of Science (Honours) in Mechatronics – Institute of Technology Sligo, Ireland

-Please visit our pathways page to learn more about how you can transfer your credits towards a degree.
+Please visit our pathways page to learn more about how you can transfer your credits from our electromechanical engineering program towards a university degree.

 Co-operative education (co-op)

-The best way to succeed in your field is to immerse yourself in it!
-Co-op is an excellent way to build your professional network, explore career paths and apply in-class teachings to real work situations.
+The best way to succeed in the field of electromechanical engineering technology is to immerse yourself in it!
+Co-op is an excellent way to build your professional network, explore career paths, and apply in-class teachings to real work situations.
 Co-op is a model of education that integrates academic learning with workplace learning in fields relevant to our students’ academic and personal goals.
-Similar to an academic course, work terms are a mandatory component to this form of experiential learning.
+Similar to an academic course, work terms are a mandatory component of this form of experiential learning.

 Program Sequence